Information Technology Access: Questions and Answers for State and Local Entities

 Missouri state law (RSMo.
-191.863) requires state agencies to develop and procure accessible information technology unless an undue burden would be imposed.
+161.935) requires state agencies to develop and procure accessible information technology unless an undue burden would be imposed.
 The statute defines state agencies as "each department, office, board, bureau, commission or other unit of the executive, legislative, or judicial branch of state government, including public four-year and two-year colleges and universities."
 Missouri's law defines information technology the same as Section 508.
-The statute also charged the Missouri assistive technology council (MoAT) and the office of information technology (OIT) with responsibility for adopting standards to be used by state agencies in the procurement or development of accessible information technology.
+The statute also charged the Missouri assistive technology council (MoAT) and the information technology services division (ITSD) with responsibility for adopting standards to be used by state agencies in the procurement or development of accessible information technology.

 For some state contracts, applicable Section 508 standards (§1194.21) have been used as requirements for accessible product development, along with contract language providing for a no cost "fix" to the state for non-compliance with those standards.

 For more information on Section 508, contact the United States Access Board

 TTY: (202) 272-0082 or (800) 993-2822